jjokella/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 ### PF:damping_masking_sm ###
 `PF:damping_masking_sm`: (integer) Switch for applying damping factor for state updates to soil moisture.
-Default `0`.
+Default `0` (no damping factor applied).
+Only applies for `PF:gwmasking==2`.

-General state damping is turned on by setting `PF:dampingfactor_state`.
+General state damping is turned on by setting `PF:dampingfactor_state` to a positive value smaller than `1.0`.

 - `0`: State damping vector applies to soil moisture
 - `1`: State damping vector does not apply to soil moisture